MicrosoftDocs/mixed-reality/mixed-reality-docs/point-and-commit.md

 In direct manipulation, there are two ways for users to manipulate 3D object, Affordance Based Manipulation and Non-affordnace Based Manipulation.
 In point and commit model, users are capable of achieving exactly the same tasks through the hand rays.
 No additional learning is needed.<br>

 ### Affordance Based Manipulation
 Users use hand rays to point and reveal the bounding box and manipulation affordances.
-Users can apply the manipulation gesture on the bounding box to move the whole object, on the edge affordances to rotate and on the coner affordances to scale uniformly.
+Users can apply the manipulation gesture on the bounding box to move the whole object, on the edge affordances to rotate and on the coner affordances to scale uniformly. <br>

 ![](images/3D-Object-Manipulation-Far-720px.jpg) <br>